ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 8. The **include inc map** is either True or False.
 It decides if the output product include the incidence angle GeoTIFF file.
 The default value is False.

-9. The **include scattering area** has bool value (True/False).
+9. The **include scattering area** has boolean value (True/False).
 It decides if the product includes the local scattering area GeoTIFF file or not.
 The default is False which indicates the local scattering area file is not included in the product.

 10. The **include rgb** is either True or False.
 The product includes the rgb file if the value of the option is True.
 This setting is ignored when processing a single-polarization product.
 The default value is False, meaning no rgb file is included in the product.